 Papers must be in English and up to around 8000 words in length, and may include up to around twelve images that will be printed in black/white at approximately A5 size.
 The paper must be prepared in accordance with the Detailed guidance on preparing manuscripts.

 The paper should be submitted by email as a pdf file containing the full text and images (in their correct location or following the text).
-The file size should be less than 6MB.

 The submitted paper will be sent to two independent reviewers who will advise the Editorial Panel as to its suitability and standard.
 Authors will be informed of the Panel’s decision as soon as possible and, if considered suitable, how the paper may need to be revised or improved to a standard suitable for publication.